Intervals.icu API Integration Cookbook

 The CALENDAR_EVENT_UPDATED and CALENDAR_EVENT_DELETED webhooks are legacy.
 Please use the CALENDAR_UPDATED webhook instead.

-The webhook payload includes a secret that you can use to verify that the webhook came from Intervals.icu.
+The webhook POST payload includes a secret that you can use to verify that the webhook came from Intervals.icu.

 {